-- Scientific publications which are erroneous due to scientific misconduct shall be a) withdrawn if they are still unpublished and corrected if they have been published (revocation); cooperation partners shall be informed in an appropriate form if necessary.
-In principle, the authors and the publishers involved are obliged to do so; if they do not take action, the University of Bayreuth will initiate the appropriate measures it can. - b) If scientific misconduct has been identified, the University of Bayreuth shall inform other research institutions or scientific organisations concerned.
-In justified cases, it may also be appropriate to inform professional organisations or scientific societies. - The University of Bayreuth may be obliged to inform affected third parties and the c) public, in particular in order to maintain confidence in its academic probity or to restore its endangered academic reputation (or the reputation of a faculty, a university teacher or a doctoral candidate).
+- Scientific publications which are erroneous due to scientific misconduct shall be withdrawn if they are still unpublished and corrected if they have been published (revocation); cooperation partners shall be informed in an appropriate form if necessary.
+In principle, this is the responsibility of the authors and any editors involved; if they do not take action, the University of Bayreuth will take any suitable measures which it has at its disposal. - b) If scientific misconduct has been identified, the University of Bayreuth shall inform other research institutions or scientific organisations concerned.
+Where justified, it may be appropriate to inform professional organizations or learned societies. - The University of Bayreuth may be obliged to inform affected third parties and the c) public, in particular in order to maintain confidence in its academic probity or to restore its endangered academic reputation (or the reputation of a faculty, a university teacher or a doctoral candidate).
 The consent of the person concerned must be sought.